wavefrontHQ/docs/pages/doc/dashboards_managing.md

     A Create New Dashboard dialog displays.
 Enter a URL and name for your dashboard.

     * The URL field supports letters, numbers, underscores, and dashes.
-If you enter a special character or space, then the URL field turns red and requires you to make changes before saving.
+      **Note** If you enter any special character or space, then the URL field turns red and requires you to make changes before saving.
+You can specify `my_url` but not `http://my_url.com` because `://` and the period are special characters.
     * The Name field supports letters, numbers, characters, and spaces.

 2. Click **Create**.
 The dashboard is created and displays in edit mode.